Alternative Media Policy/Contract

 4. Textbook and Material Conversion

 - Textbook binding may be cut for scanning purposes but will be reassembled with a spiral binding and returned to student within three business days.
-Student will sign form acknowledging receipt of textbook.
+Upon pick up of conversions, student signs form acknowledging receipt of materials.

 - SSWD will not be held responsible for any damage to the materials that occur as a result of the conversion.